-Coralogix is a provider of a centralized log analytics platform that aims to facilitate log data management and accelerate problem resolution with automation tools and machine learning algorithms.
+Coralogix is a full-stack observability platform provider that aims to facilitate log data management and accelerate problem resolution with automation tools and machine learning algorithms.
 The solution, which launched the first version in 2015, is based on the open source ELK stack coupled with proprietary algorithms and advanced enterprise features.

 To reduce the time wasted searching through logs to solve issues, Coralogix automatically clusters multiple logs are into a handful of shared templates without the need for configurations.
 The company has developed ML capabilities in order to model the normal behavior of environments and services and the flows in between, to automatically alert users to unnatural deviations.